 The burren, in Ireland, is s a distinctive landscape of rock said to have been formed by glaciers passing over west Clare in ancient times, with stone formations built by giants, fairies, ancient people, or geology, take your pick.
 The Burren in Davis Square just a short way from the center of Boston is warm, friendly, wood toned gathering place that is both Irish and American.

 That idea is carried out in the food served at the Burren, too.
 At weekend brunch you could order a full Irish fry with eggs, black pudding, and Irish bacon.
 You could also have a classic American breakfast of eggs sunny side up with American bacon.
 Eggs Benedict is on the menu as well.
 Lunch and dinner menus offer the same mix of Irish and American fare, with, as is not so common in Irish pubs, quite a few dishes that will suit vegetarians well and plenty of fish from nearby New England coastal waters on offer too.
-It’s all quite tasty and, Irish expats and lovers of a true Irish pot of tea take note, the know how to brew a proper cup of tea at The Burren as well — and they use Barry’s Tea.
+It’s all quite tasty and, Irish expats and lovers of a true Irish pot of tea take note, they know how to brew a proper cup of tea at The Burren as well — and they use Barry’s Tea.

-It’s a good place to sit of a quiet afternoon over that pot of tea, and equally entertaining to stop in with a group to enjoy a drink. a chat, and a meal.
+It’s a good place to sit of a quiet afternoon over that pot of tea, and equally entertaining to stop in with a group to enjoy a drink, a chat, and a meal.
 Often, there is music from artists who write their own songs as well as local and international players with tunes of Ireland to offer as well to go along.

 Photograph is of one of the front windows of The Burren during the Christmas season, and is copyrighted. thank you for respecting that.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.